lamweilun/zc_pong/README.md

 - I/K to control the right paddle

 ## Build Instructions
 NOTE: Zen-C is still heavily in development.
-So far, built and tested on Linux with gcc using this specific [commit](https://github.com/z-libs/Zen-C/commit/f026d721ef6e1708b4ec28fdb68179cb7dda75d0) of Zen-C. But it should work with any newer versions of Zen-C.
+So far, built and tested on Linux using this specific [commit](https://github.com/z-libs/Zen-C/commit/f026d721ef6e1708b4ec28fdb68179cb7dda75d0) of Zen-C. But it should work with any newer versions of Zen-C.

 1. Setup [emscripten](https://emscripten.org/docs/getting_started/downloads.html)
 2. Setup [Zen-C](https://github.com/z-libs/Zen-C) compiler